inrupt/solid-style-guide/README.md

-# inrupt Atomic Design System
+# Atomic Design System for Solid Applications

-A Live respository of UI styles and UX patterns utilized by the inrupt generator for Solid React applications (<a href="https://github.com/inrupt-inc/generator-solid-react" target="_blank">https://github.com/inrupt-inc/generator-solid-react</a>).
-By leveraging Nick Berens' Atomic Docs framework (inspired by Brad Frost's Atomic design principles) as a base style guide/design system generation tool, the inrupt creative and front-end development team define UI/UX decisions and styled components are documented here to be used across inrupt applications.
+Inspired by Brad Frost's Atomic design principles, we use Nick Berens' Atomic Docs framework as a base style guide / design system generation tool for Solid applications.
+This is a live repository of UI styles and UX patterns utilized in our Software Development Kits for Solid.
+The design system will continue to evolve as we commit and release new patterns and features.

-This design system can be downloaded and customized for unique theming in your solid react projects.
+This design system can be forked and customized for unique theming in your Solid application projects.

-inrupt Atomic Design System Demo: <a href="https://design.inrupt.com" target="_blank">https://design.inrupt.com</a>
+To see this applied, check out the [React Application Generator](https://github.com/inrupt-inc/generator-solid-react) in the [Solid React SDK](https://github.com/inrupt-inc/solid-react-sdk).

+To see this live, go to [design.inrupt.com](https://design.inrupt.com).

-Note: As this is a living design system, new compenents are continually added and refactored as the design system evolves.
+*As this is a living design system, new components are continually added and refactored as the system evolves.*

-## Set up For Local Development:
+## To use it in your application

+There are two main ways to install the design system output (which can be replicated for customized themes/systems):

+#### npm
+`npm install --save @inrupt/inrupt-atomic-style-guide`

+#### yarn
+`yarn add @inrupt/inrupt-atomic-style-guide`

+#### Post-install
+After installation, the design system can be added to your root component:
+`import @inrupt/inrupt-atomic-style-guide`

+## To customize your own version

-To set up the inrupt atomic design system for local development/custom theming:
+To set up the design system for local development / custom theming:

-1. Download this repository and add to your local PHP environment.
+1. Fork this repository and add to your local PHP environment.
 2. Configure your preprocessor to output `scss/main.scss` to `css/main.css`.
 3. Go to `http://localhost/atomic-docs/atomic-core/index.php` and get started.

-### To Consume In Applicatons:

-There are two main ways to install the inrupt atomic design system output (which can be replicated for customized themes/systems):

-npm install --save @inrupt/inrupt-atomic-style-guide

-or

-yarn add @inrupt/inrupt-atomic-style-guide

-(Dependent on the dependency tool utilized on your project)

-After installation, the design system can be added to your root component as import @inrupt/inrupt-atomic-style-guide

-## Built With:
+## Credit
-Built using Nick Berens' Atomic Docs Framework based in PHP and SASS/SCSS.
+Built using Nick Berens' [Atomic Docs](http://atomicdocs.io/) Framework based in PHP and SASS/SCSS.

-Additional documentation regarding the Atomic Docs framework and installation can be found at <a href="http://atomicdocs.io/">AtomicDocs.io</a>.

-## Goals

-We started this project wanting to create a home where creatives and developers could document UI/UX patterns & design decisions, and UI styles and FE guidelines.
-This framework allows us to reduce siloed knowledge, crafting a source of truth for inrupt application interfaces.
-This documentation and examples can then be utilized to accellerate additional application projects.

-As we continue working on new applications and features, the inrupt Atomic Design System will evolve as we commit and release new patterns and features.
+Check out [AtomicDocs.io](https://www.atomicdocs.io) for more detail on the framework and installation tips.